What Needs Attention Right Now

-An operational dashboard is not something you study.
-It is something you react to.
+An operational dashboard is a real-time status display for the people managing live work.
 It runs on a wall screen or a second monitor, always visible, always current.
 It shows what is happening now: what is on track, what is stuck, what is about to go wrong.
-The best ops dashboards are ignored 90% of the time, and invaluable the other 10%.
+The best operational dashboards are ignored 90% of the time, and invaluable the other 10%.

 That 90/10 split is a design feature, not a limitation.
 If the dashboard demands constant attention, it is either too noisy or the operation it monitors is in serious trouble.
-The goal of a real-time dashboard is ambient awareness: a steady signal that fades into the background when everything is normal and becomes impossible to ignore the moment something changes.
+The goal is ambient awareness: a steady signal that fades into the background when everything is normal and becomes impossible to ignore the moment something changes.
+This principle separates a useful ops dashboard from an expensive wallpaper installation.

 An executive dashboard and an operational dashboard serve different people, at different cadences, with different levels of detail.
 Confusing the two is the most common reason operational dashboards fail.
 They get designed like executive summaries with slightly more data, when they should be designed like air traffic control screens.